Bloomberg Terminal

 LSEG Machine Readable News

-LSEG Machine Readable News provides structured, textual news headlines, stories and metadata from Reuters, with historical archives dating back to 1996.
+LSEG (formerly Refinitiv, Thomson Reuters) Machine Readable News provides structured, textual news headlines, stories and metadata from Reuters, with historical archives dating back to 1996.

 The Lab receives the news data as raw JSON files which are parsed and loaded to a SQL database accessible from the Stevens network.
+Documentation can be accessed on OneDrive using a Stevens account.
 To request access to the database or the raw JSON files (>200 GB), complete a Request Resources form on the Hanlon Lab's website.
 Students should use their faculty advisor as the approver; faculty can self-approve or directly email HFSL staff.

 I/B/E/S Estimates